-Nagasaki Shipyard & Machinery Works is spread over four sites: Main plant, Koyagi Plant, Saiwaimachi Plant and Isahaya Plant.
+Nagasaki Shipyard & Machinery Works is spread over three sites: Nagasaki Plant, Koyagi Plant, and Isahaya Plant.

 We excel in the building of ships with high added value, such as LNG carriers, and cruise ship and participate in the production of defense and space equipment based on years of accumulated experience and technologies.